marklnz/marklnz.github.io/pages/about.md

 I love designing and building both front end (websites) and back end (APIs) software.
 I have over 25 years of experience in software development, working for organisations ranging in size from multinational enterprises to a small start-up.
 I'm a senior developer with a wide range of experience and technical expertise working primarily with C#/.net based software and websites.
 I have worked on projects ranging in size and complexity, in a variety of different industries.

-I have set up a profile on <a href="https://profile.codersrank.io/user/marklnz">CodersRank.io</a> to detail my skills, experience and ongoing coding contributions.
-My CodersRank profile can be viewed at <a href="https://profile.codersrank.io/user/marklnz">https://profile.codersrank.io/user/marklnz</a>.
-I use the data from my CodersRank profile below to highlight my skills and experience.
-Also, my resume is available for download <a href="/resume.pdf">here</a>.
+I had set up a profile on <i>CodersRank.io</i> to detail my skills, experience and ongoing coding contributions but unfortunately that site appears to have become a victim of time, and no longer appears functional.
+In case that site does make a comeback, however, the link to my CodersRank profile is <a href="https://profile.codersrank.io/user/marklnz">here</a>.

+The following is a summary of some of my more recent experience and skills I've used in these roles.
+For a more complete picture, my resume is available to view or download <a href="/resume.pdf" target="_blank">here</a>.

 <div class="row">
     <div class="col-lg-4 text-center wow animated fadeIn" data-wow-delay=".15s">